 Candidates for the MA in Biblical Counseling degree must have completed 90 hours of coursework.
-Candidates for the MA in Biblical Exegesis and Linguistics degree must have completed 62 hours of coursework.
 Candidates for the MA in Christian Education degree must have completed 65 hours of coursework.
 Candidates for the MA in Christian Leadership must have completed 62 hours of coursework.
-Candidates for the MA in Cross-cultural Ministries degree must have completed 62 hours of coursework.
+Candidates for the MA in Cross-cultural Ministries degree must have completed 64 hours of coursework.
 Candidates for the MA in Media Arts and Worship must have completed 67 hours of coursework.
 Candidates must have a minimum grade point average of 2.0, and must evidence, to the satisfaction of the faculty, proven Christian character and adherence to the doctrines stated in the Admission to Candidacy section.